philips-labs/terraform-aws-github-runner/CONTRIBUTING.md

     ```

 * Create your patch, **including appropriate test cases**.
 * Install [Terraform](https://www.terraform.io/).
-We lock the version with [tvenv](https://github.com/tfutils/tfenv), check `required_version` in `versions.tf` for the current development version of the module.
+We lock the version with [tfenv](https://github.com/tfutils/tfenv), check `required_version` in `versions.tf` for the current development version of the module.
 * Install [pre-commit hooks](https://pre-commit.com/).
-The hooks runs some basic checks and update the docs.
+The hooks runs some basic checks.
 The commit will run the hooks, you can invoke the hooks manually `pre-commit run --all-files` as well.
+* For updating docs, you have to enable GitHub actions on your forked repository.
+Simply go to the tab Actions and enable actions.
 * Commit your changes using a descriptive commit message.

     ```shell